-Regardless of when you took out a HELOC, the interest will no longer be deductible after 2017.
-However, if you use your HELOC only for “home acquisition indebtedness” and nothing else, such as paying off credit cards, the interest would be deductible if the HELOC existed on December 14, 2017 (subject to the $1 million limit explained below).
+Regardless of when you took out a HELOC, personal interest will no longer be deductible after 2017.
+However, if you use your HELOC only for “home acquisition indebtedness” and nothing else, such as paying off credit cards, the interest would be deductible (subject to the $1 million limit explained below).
+The HELOC must be used to buy, build, or substantially improve your main home or second home.

 Planning Idea: Determine if combining your HELOC and primary loan into one new loan makes sense, especially if the combined new loan value is no more than $1 million.

 Limit on Home Mortgage Interest Deduction

 Interest on a new mortgage over $750,000 will not be deductible.
 However, existing mortgages of up to $1 million in place as of December 15, 2017, will still be fully tax deductible.

 Interest on a loan you take out when you buy a home is considered deductible financing, while a loan you take out subsequent to a purchase or a remodel would not be.
 Importantly, refinancing your mortgage in the future retains your $1 million debt limit, but only for the remaining debt balance (not for any new loans); this is one benefit of an interest-only loan.